Providers in England, Northern Ireland and Wales

 The ReferencePeriodStudentLoad entity contains the following fields:

-- REFPERIOD: This records the reference period (01, 02, 03) that the FTE is applicable to e.g. the reference period running from November-March would be 02.
+- REFPERIOD: This records the reference period (01) that the FTE is applicable to.

 - YEAR: This records the year that the reference period is applicable to, based on the first calendar year of a year running from August-July.
-For example, the reference period running from 1 August 2020-15 November 2020 would have 2020 recorded here.
-The reference period running from 16 March 2021-31 July 2021 would also have 2020 as it is one of the three reference periods that makes up the 2020/21 August-July year.
+For example, the reference period running from 1 August 2020 would have 2020 recorded here.

 - RPSTULOAD: This records the student FTE for the StudentCourseSession in the reference period (identified by the two above fields).

-Student one is on a three-year programme, where each StudentCourseSession runs from September-June.
+Student one is on a two-year programme, where each StudentCourseSession runs from September-June.

-They would therefore have three StudentCourseSessions, one for each year of their programme, and each StudentCourseSession would span three reference periods.
+They would therefore have two StudentCourseSessions, one for each year of their programme, and each StudentCourseSession would span one reference period.

-Three ReferencePeriodStudentLoad entities would be returned per StudentCourseSession, one for each reference period, this is shows in the final row of the diagram above.
+One ReferencePeriodStudentLoad entity would be returned per StudentCourseSession, one for each reference period, this is shown in the final row of the diagram above.

 The ReferencePeriodStudentLoad.REFPERIOD and ReferencePeriodStudentLoad.YEAR fields indicate which reference period the FTE is being recorded for, and so are a unique combination of year and reference period for each StudentCourseSession.

-Student two is on a two-year programme where each year runs from January-December.
+Student two is on a two-year programme where each year runs from October-September.

-They would therefore have two StudentCourseSessions, one for each year of their programme and each StudentCourseSession would span four reference periods.
+They would therefore have two StudentCourseSessions, one for each year of their programme and each StudentCourseSession would span two reference periods.

 The ReferencePeriodStudentLoad.REFPERIOD and ReferencePeriodStudentLoad.YEAR fields indicate which reference period the FTE is being recorded for.